July 7, 2021

 Like many industries, the ability of railroads to compete is strongly affected by policy, be it in terms of rate regulation at the U.S. Surface Transportation Board (STB) or operational matters handled by Congress and the U.S. Department of Transportation.
 The report shows clearly how railroads navigated a challenging time to provide safe and efficient service, and NUTC also provides a clear recommendation for policymakers:

 “Public regulatory and investment policies need to support the balanced advancement of all elements of the freight transportation system, maintaining modal neutrality to let the natural economic advantages of each mode determine its competitive position in the freight economy.”

 According to NUTC, policymakers can support freight rail by:

 - Keeping long-term shifts in mind and remaining neutral in the competition among freight modes, focusing on safety, performance and fairness rather than specifying how service should be delivered.

 - Defining requirements in terms of outcomes rather than inputs (e.g., safety based on failure probabilities rather than crew size mandates).

 - Facilitating the development of inland terminal capacity to better support regional commerce and economic development.

-- Encouraging innovation and producing long term social and economic benefits by strengthening the mandate for state freight plans codified in the Fixing America’s Surface Transportation (FAST) Act of 2015, which currently have their primary focus on highways.
+- Encouraging innovation and producing long-term social and economic benefits by strengthening the mandate for state freight plans codified in the Fixing America’s Surface Transportation (FAST) Act of 2015, which currently have its primary focus on highways.